 Life History Diversity and Isolation.
 The Life History Diversity and Isolation indicator reflects whether migratory bull trout occur in the subpopulation, and if so the proximity to other spawning populations.
-Functioning Appropriately would require that migratory fish are not only present but that neighboring subpopulations are large and produce surplus individuals or straying adults.
+Functioning appropriately would require that migratory fish are not only present but that neighboring subpopulations are large and produce surplus individuals or straying adults.

 As noted earlier in this BA, observations by PacifiCorp in 2013 concerning presence and extent of the migratory life history status suggest that this life history form is represented in the East Fork Wallowa River.
-Status of bull trout within the West Fork Wallowa River or other tributaries to the Upper Wallowa River is largely unknown (pers. comm. with Jim Harbeck, Nez Perce Tribe, September 24, 2013).
-However, PacifiCorp captured a bull trout in BC Creek, 250 m upstream from its confluence with the West Fork Wallowa River located upstream of both the Project tailrace channel and the East Fork Wallowa River.
+Status of bull trout within the West Fork Wallowa River or other tributaries to the Upper Wallowa River is largely unknown (pers. comm. with

+Jim Harbeck, Nez Perce Tribe, September 24, 2013).
+However, PacifiCorp captured a bull trout in BC Creek, 250 m upstream from its confluence with the West Fork Wallowa River in 2012.
+BC Creek is a small tributary of the West Fork Wallowa River located upstream of both the Project tailrace channel and the East Fork Wallowa River.